|

 to hear from nationally-recognized artists and arts leaders.

-administrators who help them in their professional development,
+artists or arts administrators who help them in their professional

 |